 1/2 day off work and off to the hill.
 The forecast looked great, driving to the hill confirmed the forecast.

 Driving up the hill and the LZ field had dust devils all over, Oh boy, wish I was here sooner!
+Setting up it looked incredible!

 No driver today, but conditions looked great for an out & return.
 I was about 5-6 miles into the wind towards Oaksdale when Rick showed up.
 He started setting up and noticed an issue with a corner bracket.
-(Had a crack)
+(Had a crack) I asked him if he wanted to go for a drive & play some chase since he couldn’t fly, he said sure.

 I hung a U-turn. (the wind was getting stronger anyway so this worked out really good) Back at the hill I was a bit low.
 How ironic I thought to myself.
 Have a driver now & the day isn't going to work.
 I pushed on and a mile past the hill I catch a slow climb.
 Well, the day was really good, but that’s changed it felt like.
 We figured I could maybe run to the CDA casino.
 Climbs were weak, & not very high.
 Sky was also getting filled in.